alangrainger/share-note-self-hosted-backend/README.md

 Edit the `data.json` file in your Obsidian Share Note plugin folder.

-**⚠️ After making any changes to this file, you will need to close and re-open Obsidian, otherwise Obsidian won't pick up the changes.**
+**⚠️ After making any changes to this file, you will need to disable and re-enable the Share Note plugin, otherwise Obsidian won't pick up the changes.**

 #### `uid` and `apiKey`